vmware/terraform-provider-avi/website/docs/d/avi_gslb.html.markdown

 * `client_ip_addr_group` - Group to specify if the client ip addresses are public or private.
 Field introduced in 17.1.2.
 * `description` - User defined description for the object.
 * `dns_configs` - Sub domain configuration for the gslb.
 Gslb service's fqdn must be a match one of these subdomains.
+* `enable_config_by_members` - Allows enable/disable of gslbservice pool groups and pool members from the gslb follower members.
+Field introduced in 20.1.5.
 * `error_resync_interval` - Frequency with which errored messages are resynced to follower sites.
 Value of 0 disables resync behavior.
 Allowed values are 60-3600.
 Special values are 0 - 'disable'.
 Field introduced in 18.2.3.
 Unit is sec.
 * `is_federated` - This field indicates that this object is replicated across gslb federation.
 Field introduced in 17.1.3.
 * `leader_cluster_uuid` - Mark this site as leader of gslb configuration.
 This site is the one among the avi sites.